dyne/Zenroom/lib/niwi/docs/pbsch-cmt-profile.md

   (`scalar >= secp256k1_order`) before committing or verifying.

 This profile gives the extraction interface needed for opened PBSch commitments while preserving the existing secp256k1 Pedersen commitment.
-It is still not enough to claim paper-exact RPBSch until the RPBSch branch and selector relations verify the `C` and `S` openings inside the native relation.
+The native RPBSch Longfellow relation now verifies the `C` and `S` openings, but this is still not enough to claim paper-exact RPBSch because the Cmt profile remains the binding Pedersen profile rather than the paper's final Cmt construction.

 ## Paper Requirement